gejingquan/BootHotPatch/README.md

 `./lpmake/lua seed/poc.lua`

-Since the entire BootHotPatch framework has not yet been started, we can see the crash information.
+Since the entire BootHotPatch framework has not yet been started, we can see the crash information as shown below.

 ```sh
 gejingquan@gejingquan-desktop:~/projects/libcareplus/samples/lua-2021-45985/lua$ ./lpmake/lua seed/poc.lua